cameronmcefee/guideguide-string-notation/spec.md

 > |\<hunks\>|\<options\>\<grid width\>

 A grid is a collection of cells (hunks) across a single dimentional plane.
 The format for a grid is bases loosely on that of regular expressions.
 A grid is a collection of hunk objects bookended by pipe `|` characters.
 It is possible to change the way GuideGuide renders the grid by specifiying options after the right most pipe character.
 A width for the grid can be specified as a single unit object to the right of the options.
-White space is ignored.
+Each hunk declaration is separated by a space.
 Newlines are used to define multiple grids in one string.

 #### Examples